lytical/lyt-spa/cli/README.md

 the **selector** is optional and identifies the parent element of the form controls. if the selector argument is omitted, then the applied element is the parent element.

-the element *class* of the applied element, can be one or more of the following:
+the applied element's *class* attribute, can be one or more of the following:

 |class name|description|
 |---|---|